Ice Skating in Toronto: 14 Best Outdoor Rinks in 2024

 When is the best time of year for skating in Toronto, Ontario, Canada?

 The best time for ice skating in Ontario is typically during the winter months, from late November to early March.
-This period offers the most reliable and enjoyable ice skating conditions.
+This period offers the most reliable and enjoyable ice-skating conditions.

 However, the specific timing can vary from year to year based on weather conditions, so it’s a good idea to check with individual rinks for their opening and closing dates.
 If you’re looking for a classic winter skating experience, aim for the heart of the winter season.